aosabook/500lines/data-store/chapter.md

 Postgres calls this reclamation "vacuuming"
 (which makes old row space available for re-use), and CouchDB calls it "compaction"
-(by rewriting the entire data store into a new file, and atomically moving it over the old one).
+(by rewriting the "live" parts of the data store into a new file, and atomically moving it over the old one).
 DBDB can easily be enhanced to add a compaction feature, but it is left as an exercise for the reader.